 1. Keep community contact information current – and printed out.

 Make sure that you regularly update the latest ways to reach community members in a hurry.
 When it comes to tornadoes, you may have only a few minutes – or even seconds – to take cover and it’s important to be able to reach people fast, preferably through text.
-A system like FirstService Residential’s Resident Alert can allow the Board or management staff to send a mass text message alerting residents of severe weather watches and warnings.
-But it won’t matter if you don’t have current contact information for everyone in the community.
+A system like FirstService Residential Connect can allow the board or management staff to send mass messages alerting residents of severe weather watches and warnings.
+But no system will be effective if you don’t have current contact information for everyone in the community.
 In the event of a power failure, having a hard copy of that resident contact information and other important community information like insurance policy numbers and agent phone numbers, contacts for the electric company and local emergency management information will be valuable.

 2. Communicate, communicate, communicate.

-That’s advice from Eric Love, senior associate manager at the Viewpoint high-rise in Atlanta.
+That’s advice from Eric Love, senior associate manager at the Viewpoint in Alpharetta.
 “We include information about emergency response in every quarterly newsletter.
 We publish a handbook each year, and there’s emergency information in that, and we also print a dedicated guide for emergency planning and responses, and every resident gets a copy,” Love said.
-“We created a Community Awareness Committee to help with the constant communication and education that are required.
+“We created a community awareness committee to help with the constant communication and education that is required.
 A weekly reminder is easier for more people to handle than a 40-page binder, which can seem daunting.”

 4. Understand basic weather terminology.